robertu94/roibin-sz3-experiments/README.md

 # ROIBIN-SZ Experiments

+## System Information

+The hardware and software versions used for the performance evaluations can be found in Table I in the paper.
+These nodes come from Clemson University's Palmetto Cluster.

+The quality assessment was done on the PSANA system at SLAC using their PSOCAKE software installed there and integrated deeply into their site.

 ## Where is the implementation of ROIBIN-SZ3?

 This repository contains only our experimental codes and configuration files.